 The Dart Awards are open to newspaper, magazine, online, radio, television, video and multimedia journalism from North America that goes beyond the ordinary in reporting on trauma.
 Two $5,000 cash prizes are awarded each year.

 Click here for entry guidelines.
-The entry deadline for the 2016 Dart Awards has passed.
+The entry deadline for the 2017 Dart Awards is January 30, 2017.

 Past Award Winners